-Many muscles are involved in shoulder movement and all work together, but strengthening the rotator cuff is especially important.
-Your rotator cuff is the main stabiliser of the shoulder joint.
+Many muscles are involved in shoulder movement, and all work together, but strengthening the rotator cuff is especially essential.
+Your rotator cuff is the primary stabiliser of the shoulder joint.

-If the ball of the upper arm is not kept centred, abnormal stress is placed on surrounding tissue and may cause gradual injury.
-Strengthening the rotator cuff helps prevents common rotator cuff injuries including tendonitis, rotator cuff tears, and shoulder impingement syndrome.
+If the ball of the upper arm sits abnormally, abnormal stress is placed on surrounding tissue and may cause gradual injury.
+Strengthening the rotator cuff helps prevents common rotator cuff injuries, including tendinopathies, rotator cuff tears, and shoulder impingement syndrome.

 What are your Rotator Cuff Muscles?